FAQ

 Listen to all the versions of the song you recorded, and submit your BEST version of the song – please don’t submit multiple versions of the same song – your Evaluator or Section Leader won’t be able to listen to all of them.
 You can include multiple songs on one recording.

-Complete one evaluation form for each song you are submitting – listen to your recording and write down any note and/or word problems you may hear.
-Even if you have made some mistakes, go ahead and submit the tape anyway – you can always make corrections later.
+Include an evaluation for each song you are submitting – listen to your recording and write down any note and/or word problems you may hear.
+Even if you have made some mistakes, go ahead and submit the recording anyway – you can always make corrections later.
 In addition, do not be overly critical of yourself – we do not expect perfection!

 If you made a mistake or two on your best version, but sang that part correctly on another version, you can dub the correction at the end of the song – include at least two phrases before and after the correction, not just the correction itself.
-Be sure to note on the form that you have included the correction at the end of the tape so that your evaluator can listen for it.
+Be sure to note in your comments that you have included the correction at the end of the recording so that your evaluator can listen for it.

 WHAT HAPPENS NEXT?